Chart Color Schemes

 Bonnyrigg is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Bonnyrigg's dwelling structure, as per the latest Census, was 73.8% houses and 26.2% other dwellings.
-In comparison, Sydney metro had 73.3% houses and 26.7% other dwellings.
+Bonnyrigg's dwelling structures, as per the latest Census, consisted of 73.8% houses and 26.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 73.3% houses and 26.7% other dwellings.
 Home ownership in Bonnyrigg stood at 25.9%, with mortgaged dwellings at 29.4% and rented ones at 44.7%.
 The median monthly mortgage repayment was $1,950, below Sydney metro's average of $2,000.
 Median weekly rent in Bonnyrigg was $374, compared to Sydney metro's $400.
 Nationally, Bonnyrigg's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.

 Frequently Asked Questions - Housing